-BlazeMaster CPVC pipe and fittings are listed by Underwriters Laboratories (UL and C-UL), Underwriters Laboratories of Canada (ULC), and BRE Global Loss Prevention Board (LPCB) for use in:
+BlazeMaster CPVC pipe and fittings are listed by the Underwriters Laboratories (UL and C-UL)and the BRE Global Loss Prevention Board (LPCB) for use in:

 - Light hazard occupancies as defined in the Standard for Installation of Sprinkler Systems, NFPA 13 (regardless of the height of the building).